nyoungstudios/Photoshop-Resize-Scripts/README.md

 Here are some scripts that I use to batch resize photos for Squarespace, Instagram, Facebook, and Mailchimp.

-## **Important
+## Important
-Batch scripts are not working on the latest version of Photoshop.
-New update will be released stay tuned.
+Update: Batch Scripts only work will .jpg file extensions, but you can change that in the `getFiles()` command.
+Update will be planned to support more than one file extension at at time.

 ## How to use?
 1. Download the script files to your computer.